lanesket/painy/README.md

 - Works well with Jupyter Notebooks (`.ipynb` files) by using `nbdime` for diffing.

+## Prerequisites

+- OpenAI API key.
+You can get one [here](https://platform.openai.com).

+- Python 3.7.1 or higher and `pip` package manager.

 ## Installation

 - Install the package via pip: